-- 1. Wash all exterior surfaces using a low pressure wash system to remove dust, dirt and other contaminants. - Do not uses a high pressure washing system eg water blaster. - If the washing does not remove stubborn areas of mold or dirt use a soft brush or broom and an appropriate cleaning agent to remove these deposits.
+- 1. Wash all exterior surfaces using a low-pressure wash system to remove dust, dirt and other contaminants. - Do not uses a high pressure washing system eg water blaster - If the washing does not remove stubborn areas of mold or dirt use a soft brush or broom and an appropriate cleaning agent to remove these deposits.
 Check with the paint manufacturer and read the directions on the product to apply the cleaning agent. - 2.
-Once the building is clean and the surfaces have been inspected for damage, wear and tear and paint coating degrade then repairs and must be undertaken immediately.

-If the paint surface has been damaged, then:

-- · Remove all damaged paint, sand back if required - · Apply a quality primer on any bare timber - Once the primer has dried apply a base coat and then 2 top coats of a quality top coat paint. - It is a general rule that timber weatherboard homes should be repainted every 10 years if the initial coating product use was of
+Once the building is clean and the surfaces have been inspected for damage, wear and tear and paint coating degrade then repairs and must be undertaken immediately. - If the paint surface has been damaged then: - · Remove all damaged paint, sand back if required - Apply a quality primer on any bare timber - Once the primer has dried apply 2 top coats of a quality top coat paint.